sylvainlaurent/JDBC-Performance-Logger/README.md

 - Measures commit/rollback times
 - Handling of batched statements
 - Logging of SQLExceptions
-- New in 0.5.0: Displays the `queryTimeout` of each statement (no value means 0 or no timeout)
+- Displays the `queryTimeout` of each statement (no value means 0 or no timeout) (since 0.5.0)
-- New in 0.6.0: optionally pretty print statements
+- Optionally pretty print statements (since 0.6.0)
+- Displays the `autoCommit` status of each statement (since 0.6.0)

 ## Requirements
 - java 6 or later for the driver